OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

         cpu_shares: 1024
 ```

-`cpus` sets [the maximum number of cores](https://docs.docker.com/config/containers/resource_constraints/#configure-the-default-cfs-scheduler) that a service can occupy (in that case there were two cores instance).
+`cpus` sets [the maximum number of cores](https://docs.docker.com/config/containers/resource_constraints/#configure-the-default-cfs-scheduler) that a service can occupy (in that case there was two-core instance).

 `cpu_shares` sets [a weight of a service](https://docs.docker.com/config/containers/resource_constraints/#configure-the-default-cfs-scheduler) that takes effect only during moments when CPU resources are limited.

 I was confused at first by a fact that [those settings were removed in the version 3 of Compose file](https://docs.docker.com/compose/compose-file/compose-versioning/#version-3).
 The reason is that version 3 is mainly for running stacks of containers in Docker Swarm that has its own way of limiting CPU usage while the version 2 is for good old docker-compose.
 And [version 2.3 is not so old as it was introduced almost at the same time as 3.4](https://github.com/docker/compose/issues/4513#issuecomment-377311337).

-To make it even easier for a server I started to send the result image only when it is changes.
-On 2-cores instance it happens once in about 15 seconds and the image size is about 300 kB while for the rest of polling responses that are performed each seconds payload size is just few hundreds of bytes.
+To make it even easier for a server I started to send the resulting image only when it is changes.
+On a two-core instance it happens once in about 15 seconds and the image size is about 300 kB while for the rest of polling responses that are performed each seconds payload size is just a few hundreds of bytes.

 ## Possible improvements and further reading

 ### Feed-forward Style Transfer

 The Deep Learning field is developing incredibly fast and the original Neural Style Transfer paper called [A Neural Algorithm of Artistic Style
-](https://arxiv.org/pdf/1508.06576.pdf) from September 2, 2015 already became classic.
+](https://arxiv.org/pdf/1508.06576.pdf) from September 2, 2015 already became classical.

 One major breakthrough was a following paper that introduced a fast feed-forward method of Neural Style Transfer, [Texture Networks: Feed-forward Synthesis of Textures and Stylized Images](https://arxiv.org/abs/1603.03417) from March 10, 2016.
-That method involves just a single forward propagation through a neural network instead of iterative process and thus it is few orders of magnitude faster.
+That method involves just a single forward propagation through a neural network instead of an iterative process and thus it is few orders of magnitude faster.
 The trade-off is that a network must be trained in advance for each style image and that process is even slower than the original style transfer iterative process.
 You can [try that algorithm online](https://demos.algorithmia.com/deep-style/).

 Another paper that proposed a feed-forward method was [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/pdf/1603.08155.pdf) from March 27, 2016.
 It looks like it is cited more often, but it appeared a bit later.